Tree preservation orders

 However, if the Forestry Commission has given aid under a forestry grant scheme, a TPO can only be made with the Commission's permission.

 We must seek permission from the relevant authority before an order can be made for trees on 'Crown Land'.
-Crown Land includes land belonging to government departments or land held for the Queen by a government department.
+Crown Land includes land belonging to government departments or land held for the King by a government department.

 For tree enquiries, contact our Customer Services Team.